tureus/talks-ember-roughspots/talk.md

  * WebSockets with custom ember-data adapter
  * IE8-compliant drag'n'drop interactions

 Note: scary-enough: all apps from scratch.
-Working with the following technologies.
+Worked with the following technologies.

 ---